typelevel/squants/README.md

 ### QuantityRange operations

 `QuantityRange` supports foreach, map, and foldLeft/foldRight.
-These vary slightly from the versions in the Scala standard library in that they take a divisior as the first parameter.
+These vary slightly from the versions in the Scala standard library in that they take a divisor as the first parameter.
 The examples below illustrate their use.

 Subdivide range into 1-Megawatt "slices", and foreach over each of slices: